 DGTL Festival

 DGTL is dazzling because of its fire-spitting modern machines and eco-friendly and visually interactive art installations.
-The festival maintained its gritty sounds and warehouse feel in contrast to the crashing waves at the well-known Parc del Fòrum that happens on a beach in Barcelona.
+The festival maintained its gritty sounds and warehouse feel in contrast to the crashing waves at the well-known Parc del Fòrum which happens on a beach in Barcelona.

 Cap Roig Festival